YihaoSu/GamifyAstroHackathon/PlayersJourney.md

-## Goals of the game
-Why do I want to hold astronomy hackathons for high school students/the general public?
-* Participants can understand:
-  * what is open source?
-  * what is open science/astronomy?
-  * how astronomy research, education, outreach and citation science can benefit from open astronomy?
-* Regardless of their background, all participants can make contributions to astronmy research, education, outreach by collaborating during hackathons (general definition of citizen astronomy?)

 ## Articles about Player’s Journey
 * [Gamification Design: 4 Phases of a Player’s Journey](https://yukaichou.com/gamification-examples/experience-phases-game/)
 * [4 Experience Phases in Gamification (#1): The Discovery Phase](https://yukaichou.com/gamification-study/4-experience-phases-gamification-1-discovery-phase/)